graezykev/mono-repo/README.md

 #### Name Spaces

-If we can classify sizes, so can we classify spaces.
+If we can classify sizes, so can spaces.

 ### Responsive Breakpoints